TokenMarketNet/sto/docs/source/command-line-reference.rst

 payout-deposit
 -------------------------------------

-the private key here needs to belong to the customer who wants to fetch tokens
+Fetch payment token (like GUSD) to the deployed PayoutContract, which can be claimed with IIC Token (such as the PayoutContract token).
+Only after this step, the payout can commence.
+We need to do fetch, so we know how many tokens were there to begin with.

 .. code-block:: text

     Usage: sto payout-deposit [OPTIONS]

-      the private key here needs to belong to the customer who wants to fetch tokens
+      Fetch payment token (like GUSD) to the deployed PayoutContract.

     Options:
       --help  Show this message and exit.